 This temple was built when Maharajah Sawai Jai Singh II performed Ashwamegh Yagya before laying the foundation of Jaipur city, therefore Garh Ganesh Temple predates Jaipur city.
 An interesting historical fact is that Maharajah Sawai Jai Singh II was the last Hindu king to perform Ashvamedha Yagya.

 Don’t worry, there’s some respite.
-An alternative path to the Garh Ganesh temple exits!!
+You can take an alternative Stairs to Garh Ganesh temple.

 It originates from the left side, of the main staircase and can be located after climbing few steps.
 The new one is not so steep and has been constructed quite recently, though it’s longer.
 This path seems to be much more popular among devotees heading to the Garh Ganesh Temple.